-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City for its comprehensive annual financial report for the fiscal year ended June 30, 2020.
-In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized comprehensive annual financial report.
-This report must satisfy both generally accepted accounting principles and applicable legal requirements.
+The Government Finance Officers Association of the United States and Canada (GFOA) did not award a Certificate of Achievement for Excellence in Financial Reporting to the City for its annual comprehensive financial report for the fiscal year ended June 30, 2021.
+The City did not meet the award criteria regarding "major funds".
+The City did not submit for the award for this current year, June 30, 2022.
+We may submit for the award next year.